DanSleeman/PMC_Automation_Tools/src/UX_Data_Source_Tools/README.md

 ## get_to_update()

-Takes the output from a `uxResponse` and adds the attributes to a `uxDataSourceInput`.
+Takes the output from a `UXResponse` and adds the attributes to a `UXDataSourceInput`.

 ## type_reconcile()